ZeleOeO/ZeleOeO/README.md

 > cd Projects && ls
-  zelcoin            -> A blockchain in Java + Spring Boot ai-news-classifier -> Classifies news using AI models ic-bot             -> Telegram bot for trading ICTokens dev-portfolio      -> Personal site (coming soon!)
+  zelcoin            -> A blockchain in Java + Spring Boot ai-news-classifier -> A model that classifies the news ic-bot             -> A telegram bot for trading ICTokens chippy             -> A Chip 8 Emulator in C++ dev-portfolio      -> Personal site (coming soon!)

 > curl github.com/ZeleOeO